DC Universe (franchise): Lanterns (2026–present)

 Hal Jordan and John Stewart, two Green Lanterns (intergalactic heroes who wear rings that give them extraordinary powers), investigate a mystery on Earth.

-Gunn confirmed in December 2022 that the Green Lantern characters would be an important part of the new DCU.
+Gunn confirmed in December 2022 that the Green Lantern characters would have a significant role in the new DCU.
 When he and Safran unveiled their initial DCU slate a month later, they included Lanterns, a new iteration of a long-in-development Green Lantern series.
 Safran said the series would be an Earth-based detective story and "a huge HBO-quality event" in the style of the series True Detective (2014–present).
 Chris Mundy, Tom King, and Damon Lindelof wrote the pilot script and series bible for Lanterns by the end of May 2024.
-Mundy serves as showrunner for the eight-episode series, which will be released on HBO.
+Mundy serves as showrunner for the eight-episode HBO series.
 In October 2024, Kyle Chandler and Aaron Pierre were cast to respectively portray Hal Jordan and John Stewart, while James Hawes was hired to direct the first two episodes and executive produce.
 Filming lasted from mid-February to late July 2025 in Los Angeles.
-Lanterns is expected to debut in mid-2026.
+Lanterns debuted on August 16, 2026, and its first season will conclude on October 4.

-Safran said the mystery that Jordan and Stewart investigate in the series leads into the main storyline for the DCU, with Salvation and Checkmate being featured in the series.
+The majority of Lanterns is set in 2016 and 2026, with the events of Superman occurring between these two settings.
+Safran said the mystery Jordan and Stewart investigate in the series leads into the main DCU storyline, with Salvation and Checkmate featured in the series.
 Nathan Fillion reprises his role as the Green Lantern Guy Gardner from previous DCU media.